LG125YT/spelling-bee-terminal/README.md

 ## Pull Requests

 Like I said, I don't know too much Java.
 However, this class is also acting as an introduction to programming in general, so it gets boring at times (because I *do* have a foundation in general programming).
 So, teach me stuff!
 I'm stuck with this language for about 6 more months for this class, so it would be cool to learn whatever I can.
 Maybe something to troll the AP graders with :)

+## Todo

+- Use [SpellingBeeSolver](https://www.sbsolver.com/) to get answers for earlier puzzles.
+Use `https://www.sbsolver.com/s/{num}`, `num` being the puzzle number since the beginning of the game, which is May 9, 2018.
+- Helpful links to related Spelling Bee resources.
+- Letter shuffling?